-The hospital’s new Certified Nurse Assistant (CNA) program is an opportunity for those interested in health care to train on-the-job, while getting paid, in order open the door to numerous career paths within the hospital and HSHS system.
+The program is an opportunity for those interested in health care to train on-the-job, while getting paid, to open the door to numerous career paths within the hospital and HSHS system..
 The program is also supported by the St. Clair County Workforce Development Apprenticeship Program.
 Participants are guaranteed a position at the hospital upon successful completion of the program objectives and testing.

-The CNA program is a paid training program that combines classroom education with hands-on clinical experience.
-This allows participants, who may already have the heart and compassion for clinical care, the opportunity to gain employment and an education, while being paid, in order to enter a rewarding career in the health care industry.
-The training allows these colleagues to sit for the IL state Certified Nurse Assistant exam which is something they can then use to apply for local area nursing schools.
-HSHS St. Elizabeth’s Hospital Provides tuition assistance for colleagues who are seeking to further their education in an approved health related field.
+The paid training program combines classroom education with hands-on clinical experience.
+It also allows these colleagues to sit for the IL state certified nurse assistant exam which can then be used to apply to local area nursing schools.
+St. Elizabeth’s Hospital Provides tuition assistance for colleagues seeking to further their education in an approved health related field.

 “It’s a paid opportunity to learn.
 This program provides experiences, tools and onsite training to enhance skills and give them added support to grow in the clinical care field,” said program facilitator Lleyna Gorka, RN, MSN.
 “With St. Elizabeth’s CNA program, we are instilling not only the clinical skills but the culture and tradition that comes with the long history of service at St. Elizabeth’s Hospital.”